Pleasure (song): Critical reception

+Accolades

+On December 2, 2025, the music video for "Pleasure" was nominated for Best Music Video at the Asian Pop Music Awards 2025, and ended up winning the category.
+On May 13, 2026, the 37th Golden Melody Awards announced its nominees, with "Pleasure" receiving nominations for Song of the Year and Best Music Video.
+On May 23, 2026, "Pleasure" won the Top 10 Chinese Songs of the Year award at the 2026 Hito Music Awards.
+On June 17, 2026, the music video for "Pleasure" received a nomination for Best Music Video at the 4th Wave Music Awards.
+On September 6, 2026, "Pleasure" won Production of the Year at the 4th Wave Music Awards.

 Commercial performance

 Within one hour of its release at midnight on May 28, 2025, "Pleasure" topped the KKBox Taiwan New Song Real-Time Chart.
 By 10 a.m., it had nearly 100,000 streams on YouTube Music.
 The track debuted at number one on the Tencent Uni Chart Daily Ranking and also reached number one on KKBox Taiwan Daily Chart, KKBox Singapore Daily Chart, Apple Music Taiwan Hot Songs Chart, and iTunes Taiwan Top Songs Chart.
 It peaked at number two on both the Billboard Taiwan Songs Chart and the Tencent Uni Chart Weekly Ranking.
 It was later selected as one of QQ Music's Top 10 Singles of Q2 2025.
 On September 2, 2025, "Pleasure" earned Platinum Single Certification from Tencent Music, making Tsai the fastest female artist in the platform's history to achieve this recognition.

 Music video

 The music video is themed around the seven deadly sins.

 On May 30, 2025, Tsai released a 19-second teaser for the "Pleasure" music video.
 The full video premiered on June 6 at noon.
 Directed by Christian Breslauer, with choreography by Robbie Blue, the video was filmed at Universal Studios Hollywood, occupying three soundstages to create six distinct sets.
 The video is conceptually centered on the seven deadly sins, depicting a psychological journey of self-dialogue and human nature.
 Tsai plays six different characters, combining dance with martial arts elements to portray inner conflict and personal transformation.
 The post-production process took two months and involved multiple Hollywood visual effects teams, resulting in a visually dramatic and high-impact presentation.
 On August 19, 2025, a dance version of the music video, directed by Birdy Nio, was released.